 Don't follow up your direct mail masterpiece with a repetitious brochure.
 You've already convinced your potential customer that you have a great product.
 Now show them the benefits and features your product offers.
 The brochure here should complement your DM piece, not parrot it.

-You've already determined where your brochure fits into the buying process.
+- Know Your Audience: You've already determined where your brochure fits into the buying process.
 Don't forget to target that particular audience.
 Decide what type of information this audience needs and write your brochure accordingly.
 You wouldn't want to write a response to inquiry brochure the same way you'd write a sales support brochure.
 Remember, write specifically to them.
 Make it too broad, and no one will be interested.
 Trying to please everyone results in pleasing no one.

-Your brochure should have a beginning, middle and an end, just like a book.
+- Organize Your Selling Points: Your brochure should have a beginning, middle and an end, just like a book.
 Most people will look at the front cover, back cover, maybe even flip through the pages to see if it's worth reading.

 How you determine the organization of your selling points depends on #3 - Know Your Audience.
 Once you've determined who's going to read your brochure, then you choose the approach that will best fit these readers.

 For example, say you own a car dealership.
-You might want to write a helpful brochure like, "10 Things to Look for When Buying a Car."
+You might want to write a helpful brochure-like, "10 Things to Look for When Buying a Car."
 Now you can go into detail of what a customer should look for and how your company can help in the buying process.

-This adds credibility to your company and the fact that you have this type of brochure could make the difference in whether you get the sale or your competitor does.
+It adds credibility to your company and the fact that you have this type of brochure could make the difference in whether you get the sale or your competitor does.
 After all, you were the one that wrote a helpful brochure your customer needed and used.

-Open up most brochures and you'll find lots of words.
+Open up most brochures, and you'll find lots of words.
 That's because brochures need to contain as much information as possible to get your potential customer to the next step - the purchase.

 Someone who is interested in your product will read every word of your brochure.
 However, your prospect will feed their paper shredder if you're not providing them with useful information - or worse - your copy is dull.
 Give them just what they need, without bogging them down in endless pages of exhaustive copy.

-You've got this far, but it's still easy to hit a huge hurdle at this point.
+- Make it Stand Out: You've got this far, but it's still easy to hit a huge hurdle at this point.
 After following the first five steps, it can be tempting to just throw everything into a templatized layout with standard stock photos and call it a day.
 But these days, people are way more visual than they were in the past.
 And not only that, but they have to deal with a lot of noise and clutter from other advertising and marketing sources.

 Don't cram the pages with lots of copy.
 Keep it light, give it air, and if you have to go from 16 pages to 20 to achieve that, then either cut the copy or reevaluate your budget.
 Also, give thought to how it feels as well as how it looks.
-There are literally millions of paper and card choices out there.
+There are millions of paper and card choices out there.
 Some feel velvety-soft, others shiny and slick.
 What do you want to get across?
 If this is going to serve as a digital brochure as well, consider that.
 The subtleties you incorporate with paper will not come across digitally.